The Dojo is ready

-We are pleased to announce that the move to our new facilities is complete and we are ready to start teaching our various Martial Arts again from the 2nd January.
+We are pleased to announce that the move to the new facilities for our Martial Arts Club is complete and we are ready to start teaching our various Martial Arts again from the 2nd January.

 We’ve been hard at work over the Christmas period getting everything ready for you to start training on Thursday 2nd January at our new facilities

 Unit A, Daneshill Central, Armstrong Road, Basingstoke, RG24 8NU.

 You can find us on Google Maps by typing in Shin Gi Tai Martial Arts Academy or by using our postcode, RG24 8NU.